Swoozeki/climock/docs/developer-guide.md

-# Mockoho Developer Guide
+# Climock Developer Guide

-This guide provides technical information for developers who want to understand or contribute to the Mockoho codebase.
+This guide provides technical information for developers who want to understand or contribute to the Climock codebase.

 ## Table of Contents